aaajii/onerent-code-challenge/README.md

 - The search function does not have an Autocomplete feature, but it searches as you type on the field.
 This might cause some bugs, specially if you add a number of properties.
 - Data validation may not be handled very well
 - Errors are usually thrown as feedback and does not have a component or a display of its own
+- The "Feed" query may fail to destructure after "Renting" a property